Viewing the Moon through trees at Midnight from a communal urban back garden.

 · Orion Optics 140mm Maksutov

-Tip: refractors that use the 3” Feathertouch focuser can be reduced in length by about 93mm for travel: remove the focuser from the collar and replace with a Starlight Instruments dust cap.
-This will make all the difference in some cases - for example with the TSA-102.
+Tip: refractors that use the 3” Feathertouch focuser can be reduced in length by about 93mm for travel with no risky threads to deal with: loosen the rotator thumb screws and remove the focuser from the collar.
+Then replace it with a Starlight Instruments dust cap.
+This will make all the difference in some cases.

 Takahashi Teegul SP2 complete with weight and tube-ring.